A Short Story by Jim Nelson!

 Between them they weighed nearly 7 tonnes, and should they break loose would have caused serious problems for the ships stability.

-If a welded sea fastner on the winch for instance, which weighed 28 tons had failed, we were in the shit, deeply because getting chains on to that in those conditions would be almost impossible, and even if it were possible, whether chains would hold it Is debatable.
+If a welded sea fastener on the winch for instance, which weighed 28 tons had failed, we were in the shit, deeply because getting chains on to that in those conditions would be almost impossible, and even if it were possible, whether chains would hold is debatable.